Axiom Awards

 Winner of the 2024 Axiom Business Book Award Gold Medal in the Emerging Trends/AI category for The Digital Mindset: What It Really Takes to Thrive in the Age of Data, Algorithms, and AI (Harvard Business Review Press)

-She is the author of three award-winning books at the intersection of work, technology and transformation.
-The book she co-authored, The Digital Mindset: What It Really Takes to Thrive in the age of Data, Algorithms and AI, which introduces the “30% rule,” the minimum threshold that gives us just enough digital literacy to understand and take advantage of the digital threads woven into the fabric of our world.
-Remote Work Revolution: Succeeding from Anywhere, provides remote and hybrid best practices necessary to perform at the highest levels in their organizations.
-The Language of Global Success: How a Common Tongue Transforms Multinational Organizations chronicles the behind-the-scenes radical transformation process of a globalizing company over the course of five years.
+She has authored three award-winning books on organizations, technology, and transformation.
+The Digital Mindset: What It Really Takes to Thrive in the age of Data, Algorithms and AI introduces the “30% rule” outlining the minimum technology and change capabilities needed to succeed in a future driven by machine learning and AI.
+Remote Work Revolution: Succeeding from Anywhere highlights evidence-based best practices in remote and hybrid environments, grounded in over 50 years of research.
+The Language of Global Success: How a Common Tongue Transforms Multinational Organizations chronicles the five-year transformation of a globalizing company.

 You’ve been a terrific source of insights and perspective on our Englishnization program at Rakuten.
 I’m sure your guidance and research would be of enormous value to any company’s globalization efforts.